 Anthropology: View the World through a Wider Lens

-Anthropology is a cutting-edge discipline that stands out stands out with its breadth and scope.
+Anthropology is a cutting-edge discipline that stands out with its breadth and scope.
 As the study of what it means to be human, American Anthropology incorporates four major subfields and multiple secondary specialties.
 All subfields analyze the three "Bs" of Homo sapiens (biology, behavior, and belief), all subfields engage with humans across time (evolution) and space (diversity/variation) and all include prehistorical, historical, and contemporary applied practices.

 Biological Anthropology examines the biological evolution and diversity of our various human species;